 Not Enough Humidity

-Once the weather actually happens to cool down, the air will get much drier.
+Once the weather happens to cool down, the air will get much drier.
 This can also impact your health.
 Without enough moisture in the air, the mucous membranes in your nasal and sinus cavities can get extra dry to filter out debris and bacteria, which will raise your chances of catching a cold.

 Your health isn’t the only thing that will suffer when your humidity levels are off.
 Your home can be damaged too.
 High humidity can cause your furniture to swell and warp, while low humidity can cause it to dry out and crack.